matrix-org/matrix-spec-proposals/proposals/2836-threading.md

  - The fields are in the `unsigned` section so clients cannot artificially set them, and because `unsigned` is where a lot of other server-calculated metadata resides.

-##### Backreferences
+##### Child references

 Using the threading model proposed above, events contain information about their parents but parents do not contain information about their children.
 This means that events can follow their path up to the root event but cannot explore siblings not on that root path.
-"Backreferences" means adding additional metadata to allow the discovery of child events from a given parent event.
-These backreferences are necessary over federation where each server has an incomplete view of the thread.
+"Child references" means adding additional metadata to allow the discovery of child events from a given parent event.
+These references are necessary over federation where each server has an incomplete view of the thread.
 Consider:

 ```